alizalev/alizalev.github.io/README.md

 ![me](https://github.com/alizalev/alizalev.github.io/blob/main/lev_headshot.jpg?raw=true)

 ## Where Do Lehigh Students Come From?
+This infographic displays the percentage of Lehigh students that come from Pennsylvania, New York/New Jersey, other states or another country.
+This data came from a Lehigh University Office of Institutional Reseach and Strategic Analytics Fall 2020 University Profile.
+This data shows that the majority of Lehigh students come from New York or New Jersey.
 See the source of my data [here](https://oirsa.lehigh.edu/sites/oirsa.lehigh.edu/files/LUprofile_2020.pdf).
-This infographic displays the percentage of Lehigh students that come from Pennsylvania, New York/New Jersey, other states or another country.

 ![Lehigh](https://github.com/alizalev/alizalev.github.io/blob/main/LehighStats.png?raw=true)